 Greyhounds are available in many different sizes, ranging from under 15 pounds all the way up to over 100 pounds.
 This makes them an excellent choice for people looking for both smaller or larger pooches.

 If you’re on the lookout for an amazing dog breed, consider getting a Greyhound.
 Graceful, versatile, and affectionate, Greyhounds make excellent pets for almost every household.
-Whether you’re looking for a tiny lap dog or a gentle giant, a Greyhound could be perfect for you.
+If you’re looking for a gentle giant, a Greyhound could be perfect for you.

 Featured Image Credit: Pixabay